Furniture screw

 Two wood screws of equal length, but different thread length.
 Wood screws are a common type of screw in furniture.

 A furniture screw can refer to any type of screw (and sometimes nut) used on furniture.
 Different types of screws have different uses in furniture.

 According to a 1986 article in New York Times, screws on old furniture can be difficult to remove due to rust.

 Head types

 Furniture screws come with many different types of screw heads.
 In older times, screws with slotted heads were often used in furniture, but these types of screw heads are usually avoided in modern furniture in favor of more practical tool slots.
 Popular options in the 2020s include Phillips, Torx and hex heads.

 Wood screws

 Wood screws are common in furniture in general, and for furniture uses they typically have diameters between 3.5 mm and 5 mm (#6/0.1380 in to #10/0.1900 in).

 A Chinese study published in 2019 which compared different types of screws used in medium density fiberboards (MDF) for furniture purposes found that the most important factor for how well a screw worked was the depth of the screw, and secondly the diameter of the hole.
-The screw type itself, however, had the least effect on the strength of the join.
+The screw type itself, however, had the least effect on the strength of the joint.